 162 "CHAPTER 4 Environmental Consequences 4.1 Introduction This chapter includes analyses of environmental consequences or impacts that would result from implementation of the PSEGS and alternatives described in Chapter 2, Proposed Action and Alternatives.
 The direct and indirect effects of Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A are analyzed in the PSPP PA/FEIS, and much of that analysis remains valid.
 Accordingly, this chapter focuses primarily on impacts that could result from the PSEGS.
-To the extent that new information or circumstances warrant revision to the impact analysis presented in the PSPP PA/FEIS, it is included here.
+To the extent that new information or circumstances warrant revision to the impact analysis presented in the PSPP PA/FEIS, the revision is included here.
 For example, the range of cumulatively considerable projects has changed since publication of the PSPP PA/FEIS.
 As such, this Chapter 4 includes analyses of cumulative impacts for the PSEGS and the alternatives that have been carried forward from the PSPP PA/FEIS.
 Unless otherwise indicated, analyses of the direct and indirect impacts of alternatives contained in the PA/FEIS are assumed to remain valid and are not replicated here.
 Existing environmental conditions for assessing the potential environmental impacts are primarily described in the PSPP PA/FEIS and supplemented in Chapter 3 of this Draft SEIS, as necessary, to reflect the types of information and changed circumstances referenced above.
 The methodology for the impact assessment contained in the following sections conforms with the guidance found in the BLM's NEPA Handbook H-1790-1 (January 2008) as well as the applicable CEQ regulations for implementing NEPA: (i.e., 40 CFR Section 1502.24, Methodology and Scientific Accuracy; 40 CFR Section 1508.7, Cumulative Impacts; and 40 CFR Section 1508.8, Effects).
-The CEQ regulations require agencies to ""rigorously explore and objectively evaluate"" the impacts of the alternatives.
+The CEQ regulations require agencies to "rigorously explore and objectively evaluate" the impacts of the alternatives.
 This chapter discusses short-and long-term direct, indirect and cumulative impacts of the PSEGS and alternatives; identifies mitigation measures where appropriate to address adverse impacts; and summarizes residual and unavoidable adverse impacts, if any, on an issue-by-issue basis.
-Where used in this analysis, the word ""significantly"" is intended strictly to mean the legal term of art defined in NEPA (40 CFR 1508.27; BLM NEPA Handbook Section 7.3).
+Where used in this analysis, the word "significantly" is intended strictly to mean the legal term of art defined in NEPA (40 CFR 1508.27; BLM NEPA Handbook Section 7.3).
 Section 4.1, Introduction, describes the analytical assumptions relied upon in analyzing the environmental consequences of the PSEGS and alternatives (Section 4.1.1) and defines the types of effects that may result (Section 4.1.2).
-It also describes the projects and approach used for the cumulative scenario (Section 4.1.3), the mitigation measures identified to address adverse impacts on the resources and issue areas analyzed (Section 4.1.4), and the general terms and conditions required for all public land ROWs (4.1.5).
-Section 4.1.6 summarizes the potential for the PSEGS Palen Solar Electric Generating System Draft SEIS 4.1-1 July 2013"
+The section also describes the projects and approach used for the cumulative scenario (Section 4.1.3), the mitigation measures identified to address adverse impacts on the resources and issue areas analyzed (Section 4.1.4), and the general terms and conditions required for all public land ROWs (4.1.5).
+Section 4.1.6 summarizes the potential for the PSEGS Palen Solar Electric Generating System Draft SEIS 4.1-1 July 2013